dheerajdevforums/project-users/frontend/README.md

     cp .env.example .env
     ```

-2. Enter the credentials in .env
+2. Enter the credentials in .env or keep default

 4. Install the required dependencies
     ```bash